1herandom/ci-pipline/README.md

-#CI-pipline
+# CI Pipeline

-This is a trial for ci pipeline .
+This is a trial for the CI pipeline.